chenxiyuan1/chenxiyuan1.github.io/_pages/portfolio.md

 ## Sky
 <img src='/images/Image_huihui2.png'><br>
-Hayden embodies the spirit of companionship and camaraderie.
-She has an uncanny knack for following her fellow feline colleagues with an eager curiosity, turning each exploration into a playful escapade.
-Her delightful antics remind us that camaraderie and shared moments of fun are essential ingredients in any collaborative endeavor.
+Sky is a great example of friendship and teamwork.
+She has an uncanny ability to follow her fellow cats with eager wonder, which makes every journey a fun adventure.
+Her funny acts remind us that getting along with others and having fun together are important parts of any group project.

 ## Hayden
 <img src='/images/Image_ruan2.png'><br>
-Hayden has mastered the art of balance between productivity and leisure.
-Her preferred avenue?
-A leisurely stroll in front of our computer screens, her delicate pawprints and gentle gaze reminding us to take a moment for companionship.
-Her presence reminds us to pause, breathe, and appreciate the small moments amidst the demands of our work.
+Hayden has learned how to find a good mix between work and play.
+Her favorite way?
+A slow walk in front of our computer screens, where her tiny paw prints and gentle gaze reminded us to take a moment for company.
+Her appearance tells us to take a break from our work, breathe, and enjoy what's around us.